S2ang/HMM-and-POS-tagging/README.md

 ### For loading data from corpus, the address of corpus might be different.
 1. Util Functions
-    I used some helper functions for handling oov and getting tags & words from corpus.
-    For the OOV, I used Molphology rules used to assign unknown word tokens.
-    get_word_tag:
-        It is a function that returns words & tags from corpus.
-        If some words is not in vocab(vocab is hmm words/ I will explain it further later.)
-    preprocess:
+    - get_word_tag: Returns words and tags from the corpus.
+If some words are not in the vocabulary (which consists of HMM words), this function handles them.
-        It is a function checks the unknown words from test corpus.
+    - preprocess: Checks for unknown words in the test corpus.
-    assign_unk:
-        It is a function that returns unknown word tokens.
+    - assign_unk: Handles unknown word tokens using morphology rules.

 2. vocab
-    I stores the words that are used more than twice and unknown tokens for unknown words.
+    Stores words that appear more than twice and manages unknown tokens for rare words.
-    A set of unknown-tokens, such as '--unk-verb--' or '--unk-noun--' will replace the unknown words in both the training and test corpus and will appear in the emission, transmission and tag data structures.
+    Unknown tokens (e.g., --unk-verb--, --unk-noun--) replace unknown words in both the training and test corpus, and are incorporated into emission, transition, and tag data structures.

 3. dictionaries
-    By using helper functions, create three different dictionaries.
-    trans_counts:
-        keys : sets of previous tag and current tag values : counts of each set
-    emis_counts:
-        keys : sets of tag and word
+    - trans_counts: Records counts of transitions between tags.
-        values : counts of tag and corresponding word
+    - emis_counts: Records counts of word occurrences given a tag.
-    tag_counts:
-        keys : tags
-        values : counts of each tag
+    - tag_counts: Records counts of individual tags.

 4. 2 matrixes
     trans_matrix:
-        stores the probability to go from one part of speech to another.
-        Compute the prob by smoothing.
-        The smoothing:
+        Stores transition probabilities between tags, computed with smoothing The smoothing:
             𝑃(𝑡𝑖|𝑡𝑖−1)=𝐶(𝑡𝑖−1,𝑡𝑖)+𝛼 / 𝐶(𝑡𝑖−1)+𝛼∗𝑁
         𝛼: alpha(constant value)